Links for Chapter 12. Internet and E-mail Marketing

 Science Rapper and Youtube star Kate McAlpine.
 Credit: Telegraph.

-Time-saving tool that lets you queue up your tweets in advance so you don’t have to log in every single day to maintain a Twitter presence.
-Tweetdeck also helps you sort your followers into lists, so you aren’t overwhelmed by hundreds of new tweets per day.
-Other similar tools are SocialOomph and Hootsuite.
+Time-saving tool that lets you queue up your tweets in advance so you don’t have to log in every single day to maintain a social media presence.
+Other similar tools are SocialOomph and Tweetdeck (I used to prefer Tweetdeck but it tended to clutter my screen with error messages when I got disconnected.)

 Building a Professional Looking Website Using WordPress